Warriorroq/ProjectSRG/README.md

 Project Features:

-Procedural Planet Generation: dynamical and flexible created environments and planets.
+Procedural Planet Generation: dynamic and flexible planet generator.

 Dynamic 3D A*: using a fast, adaptive pathfinding algorithm.